- Non-cancerous Breast Conditions

 - Duct ectasia

 - How non-cancerous breast conditions affect breast cancer risk

 - For women at increased breast cancer risk

 - To learn more

-Mastitis (mass-tie-tiss) is inflammation of the breast.
+Mastitis is inflammation of the breast.
 It’s most often caused by a breast infection and is most often seen in women who are breastfeeding, but it can happen in any woman.
 A break in the skin or an opening in the nipple can allow bacteria to enter the breast duct, where they can grow.

+Mastitis can usually be diagnosed based on a woman’s symptoms and the results of a breast exam.
 The body’s white blood cells release substances to fight the infection.
 This causes swelling and increased blood flow.
 The area may become painful, red, and warm to the touch.
 Other symptoms can include fever and a headache.